Dmeeloo/Lern/README.md

 # Lern
-Here is my prototype currency converter
+Here is my prototype salary calculator
-Salary is a class.
+Salary in code is a class.